mappiamo/mapi-geoCMS/doc/index.rst

     <?PHP $this->widget('owl_image', array('category', 4, 60)); ?>
     <?PHP $this->widget('owl_image', array('path', 6, 'templates/soccorso/images/partners', 'index.php?module=category&object=59')); ?>

-This widget have parameters, creating image carousel to the content column.
+This widget have parameters, creating image carousel to the main content column.
 The source images can get from two different source: 'category' or 'path'.
 This is the first parameter.

 If the image source is 'path', the 3rd parameter must be the relative path to the directory contains images.

 If the image source is 'category', the 3rd parameter must be the id number of category where the widget reads all images from content.
+This category must be created and filled with grouop of contents.

-The second parameter is the maximum number of items to show.
+The 2nd parameter is the maximum number of items to show.

 The 4th parameter is the link to open when user click on image.
 This is optional.
 If the source is 'category', the link will open the document contains clicked image.

 Owl video
 ---------